nehaljwani/team.exiv2.org/book/IMaEA.md

 Another possible solution would be to register a complaint about an individual.
 In the same way as a bug report can be opened on a project, it would be helpful to open a complaint about an individual.
 And that complaint can only be closed by the person who opened it.
 I'm fairly sure, we'd soon discover two things:

-1. Some people raise loads of complaints about other people.
+1. A few people raise many complaints about other people.
 2. There are many open complaints about a few people.

 While there is no sanction for a stakeholder being unreasonable, bad behaviour will continue.
 A solution is possible.
 If you are thinking _**I never contribute, therefore this does not affect me!**_, I ask you to think again if you use open-source.
 When maintainers are abused and leave their project, everybody looses out.